 Heartbeat of the Revolution letterboxing trail

-Use this series of clues (found posted online) to follow a scavenger-hunt trail around the Green to learn about life in Lebanon at the time of the American Revolution.
+Use this series of clues (found posted online at www.letterboxing.org) to follow a scavenger-hunt trail around the Green to learn about life in Lebanon at the time of the American Revolution.
 Each hidden box includes a stamp and ink pad so visitors can collect images as they progress.
 If you bring your own stamp with you, you can leave your mark in the journals in each box.
 A great family activity that is free and available seven days a week.

 Lebanon Green Walk – Lebanon’s Green is unlike those found elsewhere in eastern Connecticut.
 A mile in length and with a major portion still in agricultural use, the Lebanon Green is unique because of its size, preservation and association with significant events of the American Revolution.
 A graded stone-dust path circles the Green, providing a pleasant easy to walk stroll.
 In winter, a portion of the Green is flooded for ice skating.
 Lebanon’s historic sites as well as the Historical Society, Town Hall and public library are all located around the Green.